AniAlaverdyan/Training/Bash/Single Spacing/README.md

 Write a script to remove all blank lines from the target file, single-spacing it.

 How to run?
-Run the script passing an existing file argument to it.
+Run blank_copy.sh passing a file argument to it.